imcclaskey/d3/internal/core/rules/templates/design.md

 ## 2. Required Output Format

-The primary artifact of this phase is [plan.md](mdc:.d3/{{feature}}/design/plan.md).
-It MUST provide a clear technical roadmap, structured as follows:
+The primary artifact of this phase is [plan.md](mdc:.d3/{{feature}}/design/plan.md). [plan.md](mdc:.d3/{{feature}}/design/plan.md) should serve as a clear technical roadmap for the delivery phase, not a reflection of the design process itself.
+It MUST be structured as follows:

 1.  **Technical Approach Overview**
     *   *High-level summary of the implementation strategy*